nephio-project/docs/content/en/docs/porch/config-as-data.md

 This document provides the background context for Package Orchestration, which is further elaborated in a dedicated [document](package-orchestration.md).

-## Configuration as data
+## Configuration as data (CaD)

-Configuration as data (CaD) is an approach to the management of configuration.
+CaD is an approach to the management of configuration.
 It includes the configuration of infrastructure, policy, services, applications, and so on.
-Configuration as data performs the following actions:
+CaD performs the following actions:

 * Making configuration data the source of truth, stored separately from the live state.
 * Using a uniform, serializable data model to represent the configuration.